 File preview is a standard feature of cloud storage services, and both Icedrive and pCloud let you preview most file types, including multimedia.
 However, even if you pay for a subscription, neither service adds any additional functionality with file previews.

-Icedrive will open images in a browser window; however, that’s about it. pCloud takes it one step further and allows you to start a slideshow of whatever images are in the folder.
+Icedrive will open images in a browser window; however, that’s about it. pCloud enhances the image-viewing experience by offering a slideshow feature that Icedrive lacks, allowing for a more engaging way to browse through collections of photos.
 You can share images from the preview, and a “three-dots” menu pulls up options like download, print or file information.

 icedrive preview files